Pensions / Investments demystified

 Award Winning Advisers Take on QROPS | Expat Advice

 Should you even be considering a QROPS?
-We publish simple information below to allow you to decide.
+We publish simple information below to help you to decide better.
 A QROPS (Qualifying Recognised Overseas Pensions Scheme) is simply a Trust Arrangement that follows UK Pension rules.

 Read the list of who should not consider a QROPS first.
 If you are in this list then you should not consider a QROPS other than in exceptional circumstances!